coerll/eComma/README.txt

 19. View the node and select text with mouse cursor to start annotating.

 Current restrictions:
-	* Does currently not work on IE browser.
+	* Does currently not work on all IE browser.
+	* Must use clean URLs.
 	* Once a group/class has started to tag or comment on a text the text cannot be changed in any way or the annotations will be off.

 *****************************************************************************